openedx/docs.openedx.org/source/educators/concepts/data/learner_data.rst

 About Learner-Reported Data
 ===========================

-When learners create, or register, their user accounts, they select a public username and supply their full names and email addresses.
-Learners also have the option to provide personal demographic information, including highest level of education completed, gender, year of birth, and preferred language.
+When learners create or register, their user accounts, they select a public username and supply their full names and email addresses.
+Learners also have the option to provide personal demographic information, including the highest level of education completed, gender, year of birth, and preferred language.
 Because this information is optional, not all of the learners who are enrolled in your course provide it.